Overcome your challenges with stimulants

 What Are the Treatment Options for Stimulant Use Disorder?

-Treatment options include counseling, (such as cognitive-behavioral therapy or “CBT”), other behavioral therapies, medications when needed, and support groups.
+Treatment options include therapy, (such as cognitive-behavioral therapy or “CBT”), other behavioral therapies, medications when needed, and support groups.
 There are also apps, like the Anonymous Health app, that allow you to learn and practice tools and techniques to support your recovery.
 These kinds of applications, when combined with one-to-one therapy (“computer assisted therapy”), can yield significantly improved success rates relative to therapy alone.

 How Does Medication for Stimulant Use Disorder work?